 There are two main issues that can arise due to having to have all images hosted outside of the social site:

-If you’re including a link in your post and the service you’re posting to is set to automatically pull an image from that link, if the image being linked to is too large, the post can be declined.
+If you’re including a link in your post and the profile you’re posting to is set to automatically pull an image from that link, if the image being linked to is too large, the post can be declined.
 Whilst our system will warn you if you’re attaching an image which it believes is too large directly from your computer, we’re not currently able to check this if the image is either being attached via a link or if the image is being pulled automatically therefore, it’s worth checking the image size directly or saving the image and attaching it from your computer if you’re concerned that the image may be too large.

 The social site being posted to does not allow the same time for an image to be processed if you’re posting via a third party like Sendible so if the image or site is slow to load, this can also cause the post to be declined.
 Again, it’s best to save the image directly to your computer and upload it from there as, in this case, it would be stored on our servers and the same issue should not happen.